MattThomas9/Home-Buyer-Fire/README.md

 A program to predict a home's sell price using data scraped from the internet.

-`homeBuyerFire` was written in Python 3.7.
+`homeBuyerFire` is actively developed using a Python 3.7 interpreter.

 ## Getting Started